Cloudbourn/scheduler/README.md

 ## Architecture

-A combination of DynamoDBs TTL and SQS' Message Delays is used to reach a precision close to seconds while maintaining a serverless approach that truly scales.

-## Architecture

 Job details are stored in DynamoDB while the scheduling is managed by a combination of Eventbridge schedules and SQS' Message Delays to reach a precision close to 1 second while maintaining a serverless approach that truly scales.

 ![Service diagram](./architecture.png)